apehex/tokun/articles/unicode.md

 ## Comparison With Tokenization

-The following hyper parameters are set for all the comparisons below:
+The hyper parameters are set for all the comparisons below:

 - the reference tokenizer is o200k
 - batch dimension: `B = 128`